 Vellore logs 14 fresh cases of COVID-19

-There were 14 new COVID-19 infections in Vellore district and the total number of cases stood at 57,635 on Sunday.
-With a total of 56,392 persons having been discharged, the district has 80 active cases.
+There were 14 fresh COVID-19 infections in Vellore district.
+The total number of cases stood at 57,694 on Friday.
+With a total of 56,449 persons having been discharged, the district had 82 active cases.

-Ranipet reported 46 fresh infections, taking the total number of cases in the district to 54,821.
-Eight fresh cases were reported in Tirupattur with the total number of cases in the district going up to 35,831.
+Ranipet reported 45 fresh infections, which took the total number of cases in the district to 55,024.
+Five fresh cases were reported in Tirupattur and the total number of cases in the district went up to 35,856.

-In Tiruvannamalai, 32 fresh cases have been reported, pushing the total number of cases to 67,389.
-Out of this, 66,504 have been discharged and the number of active cases stands at 200.
+In Tiruvannamalai, 30 fresh cases have been reported, pushing the total number of cases to 67,561.
+Of these, 66,685 have been discharged.
+The number of active cases stood at 191.

 - Comments will be moderated by The Hindu editorial team.